 For example, you may have moved to Florida with your spouse three months ago.
 Since neither of you have lived in the state for six months, you would have to wait another three months before you can file.
 If you lived in Florida for a year before your spouse recently came to live with you, you can still file for divorce now even though your spouse has not resided in the state for six months.

-Our Family Lawyer in Orlando Can Help You Through the Divorce Process
+A Divorce Lawyer in Orlando Can Help You Through the Process